lwvmobile/m17-fme/docs/Example_Usage.md

   -1            Generate Random One Time Use 24-bit Scrambler Key -2            Generate Random One Time Use 256-bit AES Key.
-  -3            Generate Random Keys For ECDSA Signatures.
+  -3            Generate Random Keys For secp256r1 Signatures.
 Enable Signing and Verification.
   -4            Permit Data Decoding on CRC Failure (not recommended).
-  -5            Generate Random Keys For ECDSA Signatures, and exit.
+  -5            Generate Random Keys For secp256r1 Signatures, and exit.
   -6            Open All Pulse Input / Output and IP Frame Defaults and Send Voice Stream.
 (Fire Everything!).
   -7            Disable Symbol Timing Correction.
   -8            Disable High Pass Filter on CODEC2 Output.